CreativeCactus/March/README.md

 Some flags have specific requirements, see below.

+### JSON Fallback

 **NOTE:** By default, the default Un/Marshaler methods (*AsJSON) will automatically use Un/MarshalJSON methods if they exist on the given value or a pointer to it.
 This is used to give expected functionality when using types like `time.Time`.
 This can be disabled using the `NoMarshalJSON` and `NoUnmarshalJSON` options.

+Until this is supported by flags at the field level, this will prevent calls from `encoding/json` calling March methods (because it would invite recursion).

 ### Nested structs